vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ```

-Notice the jobs in EMR on EKS console.
+Notice the jobs in [EMR on EKS console](https://us-east-1.console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#virtual-cluster-list:) (Right click -> Open Link in New Tab).
 We are consolidating jobs from different versions in the same infrastructure on EKS.

 ### Submit serverless Spark jobs using Fargate